agentsmith222/Spacy/README.md

 Dislike

-Like you're someone trying to get free labor
+"Like you're someone trying to get free labor"

 Like ADP intj
 you PRON nsubj